adamparker75/Lumley-U16s/README.md

 i.
 Click on the contact us link in the footer. <br>
 ii.
 Click back to home and click on the contact link in the navigation bar. <br>
 iii.
 Submit a blank form to check if an error message appears for the required field. <br>
 iv.
-Test the email field with an invalied email address.
-Can the form be submitted. <br>
+Test the email field with an invalid email address.
+Can the form be submitted? <br>
 v.
 Place 5 characters in the text box and submit, do you get a message about the minimum number of characters? <br>
 vi.
 Submit the form with all fields filled out correctly, can the form be submitted? <br>